Led by Emily Prevost, Certified Yoga Instructor

 Tuesdays @ 5:30PM

-Please park in the lot on the east side of the church (corner of Rusk & Fulton) and enter through the door under the circle drive just across from this lot.
-You'll come directly up the stairs and our room is on the left side of the hallway.
+Please park in the lot on the east side of the church (corner of Rusk & Fulton) and enter through the door under the Family Life Center circle drive.

 Classes start at scheduled time.
 Doors will be locked one minute before class begins.

 Answers to These FAQs Will Help You Feel Right at Home

 When should I arrive?
 Doors are usually open 15 minutes before class starts.
 You’ll want to arrive early to fill out paperwork, find a place to put your mat, and gather any props you’ll need.